-During the first half of 2020, Cellnex and Bouygues Telecom reached the Bouygues Telecom Strategic Agreement through which they became shareholders of Nexloop, a newly incorporated company (49% owned by Bouygues Telecom and 51% owned by Cellnex, although, taking into account both the signed shareholders' agreement and the financing structure agreed for the new company, Cellnex will have in practice an effective right to 100% of the cash flows generated after debt service through 2055, subject to certain limitations, either through shareholder loan remuneration or through preferred dividends), that will deploy a national optic fiber network in France to provide mobile and fixed fiber based connectivity and especially accelerate the roll-out of 5G in the country.
+In the first half of 2020, Cellnex and Bouygues Telecom reached the Bouygues Telecom Strategic Agreement through which they became shareholders of Nexloop, a newly incorporated company (49% owned by Bouygues Telecom and 51% owned by Cellnex, although, taking into account both the signed shareholders' agreement and the financing structure agreed for the new company, Cellnex will have in practice an effective right to 100% of the expected cash flows generated after debt service up until 2055, subject to certain limitations, either through shareholder loan remuneration or through preferred dividends).
+This company will deploy a national optic fiber network in France to provide mobile and fixed fiber based connectivity and especially accelerate the roll-out of 5G in the country.
 The agreement comprises the roll-out of a network of up to 31,500 km, interconnecting the telecommunications rooftops and towers providing service to Bouygues Telecom (approximately 5,000 of which belong to and are operated by Cellnex) with the network of "metropolitan offices" for housing data processing centers (Edge Computing).
 The agreement covers the deployment of up to 90 new "metropolitan offices".
 The estimated investment up to 2027, amounts to up to approximately €1.1 billion.
+Also during the first half 2020, Cellnex acquired the full share capital of Ukkoverkot Oy, the parent company of Edzcom, a company that provides end-to-end Private LTE Networks for critical markets based on Edge Connectivity solutions.
+Through this acquisition, the Group believes it is better positioned to provide greater added value to its customers, as Edge Connectivity is expected to become a cornerstone for digitalization and to build the smart industries of the future.